clojure-doc/clojure-doc.github.io/content/md/articles/language/core_overview.md

 ;; ⇒ ([2 5])
 ```

-:while evaluates the body until a non-true value is reached.
-Note that the rightmost collection is fully bound to y before a non-true value of (< x 2) is reached.
+`:while` evaluates the body until a falsey value is reached.
+Note that elements of the second collection are bound to `y` before a falsey value of `(< x 2)` is reached in the following example.
 This demonstrates the order of the comprehension.

 ```klipse-clojure
 (for [x [1 2 3] y [4 5 6]